Twin County Community Foundation Community College Tuition Assistance Program

-The scholarship program will provide pay 50% of tuition and fees not covered by Federal or State Aid or other major tuition scholarships for 5 out of 6 consecutive semesters after graduation (Summer 2020, Fall 2020, Spring 2021, Summer 2021, Fall 2021, and Spring 2022) for General Education, College Transfer Programs, and Career and Technical Education programs at WCC.
+The scholarship program will pay 100% of tuition and fees not covered by Federal or State Aid or other major tuition scholarships/grants for 5 out of 6 semesters immediately after high school graduation.

 - Carroll County High School

 - Galax High School

 - You must have attended a public or private high school, in Galax, Grayson or Carroll County, during your junior and senior years

 - Homeschooled students are also eligible, provided they meet WCC entrance requirements and satisfy all of the other eligibility requirements

 - Students who complete a GED by the graduation date of their original graduating class are eligible for the program, provided they satisfy the other eligibility requirements